-In this post, we’ll share our top 7 favorite youth baseball drills that are certain to help take and motivate your team to the next level of performance!
+In this post, we’ll share our top 11 favorite youth baseball drills that are certain to help take and motivate your team to major league performance!

 A lot like the AC/DC drill, the step side shuffle and run is a fantastic way to get your players to work on leading off bases and getting ready to steal or run to the next base.
-It’s also a great way to get your players used to turning and accelerating quickly when it’s time to run to the next base.
+It’s a fun drill to get your players used to turning and accelerating quickly when it’s time to run to the next base.

 You can do this drill by either running the bases or by setting up cones about base distance apart.
 Have your players side shuffle about 2-3 times and then turn and start sprinting towards the next cone/base and repeat.
 This drill can work hand in hand with the AC/DC drill, and you could even combine the two if you feel like getting creative!